leofavre/focal-point-mask/README.md

 </focal-point-mask>
 ```

-Style `<focal-point-mask>` with some dimensions, otherwise it will not be displayed.
+Style `focal-point-mask` with some dimensions, otherwise it won't be displayed.

 ```css
 focal-point-mask {